vinaykumar0409/Twitter-Spammer-Classification/README.md

 ### Deployment Structure
 It has three major parts :
-1. model.py - This contains code for our Machine Learning model to predict heart failure based on data in 'heart.csv' file.
+1. model.py - This contains code for our Machine Learning model to predict Twitter spammer classification on data.
-2. app.py - This contains Flask APIs that receives employee details through GUI or API calls, computes the precited value based on our model and returns it.
+2. app.py - This contains Flask APIs that receive employee details through GUI or API calls, compute the precited value based on our model and returns it.
-3. templates - This folder contains the HTML template to allow user to enter patient details and displays the predicted heart failure probability.
+3. templates - This folder contains the HTML template to allow users to enter user details and display the predicted Twitter spammer probability.

-Our final Model is in model.py file
+Our final Model is in the model.py file

 ### Running the project